Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 A: It would be, you would have fermentation bacteria in it, live and active, which is a good thing.
 But they don't want you to have a good thing.

-Q: But the high class European beers have to be heated?
+Q: But the high class European beers don't have to be heated?

 A: They have to be heated to be brought into this country.